Antoine Philippe de La Trémoille: Early life

-Antoine Philippe de La Trémoïlle was Prince of Talmont and second son of Jean Bretagne Charles de La Trémoille, 8th duc de Thouars, last count of Laval and baron de Vitré et de Marie-Maximilienne-Louise de Salm-Kyrbourg.
+Antoine Philippe de La Trémoïlle was Prince of Talmont (referred to as "Talmont") and second son of Jean Bretagne Charles de La Trémoille, 8th duc de Thouars, last count of Laval and baron de Vitré et de Marie-Maximilienne-Louise de Salm-Kyrbourg.
 He resided in the Castle of Laval, and was a commander of the cavalry of catholic and royal armies during the French Revolution.

 He married Henriette-Louise-Françoise-Angélique d'Argouges on 23 January 1785.

 The Poitou Confederation and emigration

-Until the end of 1791, Antoine Philippe was noticed for his restless character.
-He joined counterrevolutionary circles (Poitou Confederation) in Poitou in the end of 1791.
-It was a failure which resulted in an emigration to England to secure the interests of his party.
+Until the end of 1791, Talmont was noticed for his restless character.
+He joined counterrevolutionary circles (the Poitou Confederation) in Poitou at the end of 1791.
+It was a failure which resulted in his emigration to England to secure the interests of his party.
 He then went to the Rhine and joined émigrés.
-The count Marie Pierre Louis de Frotté and him took some service for the Chevaliers-dragons de la couronne.
-He participated in a first campaign in the princes' army for the Count of Artois (later king Charles X of France).
-He was sent to France with a new plan of insurrection in the Western provinces.
+He, together with the count Marie Pierre Louis de Frotté, took service with the Chevaliers-dragons de la couronne.
+His first campaign was as aide-de-camp to the Count of Artois (the future Charles X of France).
+He was sent to France with a new plan for insurrection in the western provinces.

-At the execution of the king, he hoped to start a movement in Paris.
-He failed, and stayed in the village of Boulogne, close to Paris, with his brother the abbot Charles-Godefroy de La Trémoille.
-Upon learning about the counterrevolution movement of a part of Brittany and Maine, which preceded that of Vendée, on March 10, he got himself a passport with a fake name, and another with the name of his brother.
-He went on the travel Normandy, Maine and Anjou to recruit partisans.
+At the execution of the king, Louis XVI, he hoped to start a movement in Paris.
+Having failed in this, he settled in the village of Boulogne, close to Paris, with his twin brother the abbot Charles-Godefroy de La Trémoille.
+Upon learning about the counterrevolution movement of a part of Brittany and Maine, which preceded that of Vendée, on March 10, he procured a passport with a false name, and another in the name of his brother.
+He travelled through Normandy, Maine and Anjou to recruit partisans.

 Royalist insurrection

-He was arrested on 20 May by the municipality of Noyant-sous-le-Lude, and sent from there to Baugé, to be transferred to a prison in Angers, from which the Committee of Public Safety was informed of his presence.
-His brother, abbot of Trémoille, managed to organize a conspiracy in the National Convention.
-Chambon, a member of The Mountain, was designated to interrogate the prince and under a pretext of bringing him to Paris, he handed him to the Vendéens.
-Thus he managed to escape thanks to this plan well-conceived by his own brother from the inside of the National Convention.
+Talmont was arrested on 20 May by the municipality of Noyant-sous-le-Lude, and sent from there to Baugé, then transferred to a prison in Angers; the Committee of Public Safety was informed of his confinement there.
+His brother, abbot of Trémoille, managed to organize a conspiracy to free him within the National Convention.
+Chambon, a member of The Mountain, was designated to interrogate the prince and, under the pretext of bringing him back to Paris, to deliver him to the Vendeans.
+He managed to escape through this plan conceived by his brother.

-During his transfer from Angers to Laval, his own guards allowed his escape, and peasants escorted him towards Saumur, which was then held by the royalist Vendéens since June 1793 (see Battle of Saumur).
+During his transfer from Angers to Laval, Talmont's own guards allowed his escape, and peasants escorted him towards Saumur, which was then held by the royalist Vendéens since June 1793 (see Battle of Saumur).
 In one of his interrogations, he said he was simply released by the Maine-et-Loire department.
 His arrival in Saumur caused a huge sensation.
-He was named commander of the cavalry of the Catholic and Royal Army and took part in the superior counsel of the army.
+Talmont was named commander of the cavalry of the Catholic and Royal Army and took part in the superior council of the army.